RayyanZahid/RayyanZahid.github.io/_posts/SfxRiskMeetUp/2020-9-30-Astronomical-waste.md

 ---
 classes: wide
-title: "[Paper Discussion] Astronomical Waste: Opp cost of delayed tech developement"
+title: "[Paper Discussion] Astronomical Waste: Opp cost of delayed tech development"
 excerpt: Minor delay can lead to astronomical consequences.
 Rayyan will be presenting a paper written by Oxford Director, "Future of Humanity Institite" Nick Bostrom, to the San Francisco Existential Risks Meetup Group.
 tags: xRisks meetup technology
 ---